mitdbg/datascienceclass/spring_2022/lab_2/README.md

 *Hint: Look into `awk`'s `split` function, and `for loop` constructs (*e.g.,* [arrays in awk](http://www.math.utah.edu/docs/info/gawk_12.html)).

-**Q1 (10 pts):** Starting with `synsets.txt`, write a script that uses the above tools as appropriate to generate a list of word-meaning pairs and outputs it to `q1.csv` in the `solutions` directory.
+**Q1 (10 pts):** Starting with `synsets.txt`, write a script that uses the above tools as appropriate to generate a list of word-meaning pairs and outputs it to `q1.csv` in the `submission` directory.
 The output should look like:

 ```
 'hood,(slang) a neighborhood